 “Love At First Fight” Power Rangers Dino Super Charge (Episode 11)

-This is without question one of the best plotted single episodes of Power Rangers ever.
+This is without question one of the most tightly plotted single episodes of Power Rangers ever.
 It’s stuffed to the brim with content but never feels rushed or overburdened.
-It gives just enough time to have fun while also not forgetting the emotional compenent that makes the comedy land so well.
+It gives just enough time to have fun while also not forgetting the emotional component that makes the comedy land so well.